anam-aj/edx/CS50p/pset9FinalProject/README.md

     Check if there is a saved file for 'ToDolist' and load it.
 If not fount instantiate a new 'ToDoList'.

 #### save_list:
     Saves the user generated 'ToDoList' for persistant usage.
 It uses pickle module to

 #### wrap_text:
     Helps other function by formatting text.
-Colorize text and put it in a 'box' for better visibility readability.
+Takes two arguments Colorize text and put it in a 'box' for better visibility readability.

 ### Acknowledgment: